Bernie Sanders: Gun laws

 Sanders supports closing the "gun show loophole", banning assault weapons, and passing and enforcing universal federal background checks for gun purchases.
-In 1990, he was supported by the National Rifle Association in his bid to become a U.S. Representative in exchange for opposing both the competing campaign of Peter Smith, who had reversed his stance on firearm restrictions, and waiting periods for handgun purchases.
-In 1993, while a U.S. Representative, he voted against the Brady Handgun Violence Prevention Act (which established background checks and wait periods), and in 2005 voted for legislation that gave gun manufacturers legal immunity against claims of negligence, but as of 2016 he has since said that he would support repealing that law.
+In 1990, his bid to become a US Representative benefitted from the National Rifle Association of America opposing the competing campaign of Peter Smith, who had reversed his stance on firearm restrictions, and waiting periods for handgun purchases.
+In 1993, while a US representative, he voted against the Brady Handgun Violence Prevention Act (which established background checks and wait periods), and in 2005 voted for legislation that gave gun manufacturers legal immunity against claims of negligence, but as of 2016 he has since said that he would support repealing that law.
 In 1996, he voted against additional funding to the Centers for Disease Control and Prevention for research on issues related to firearms, but in 2016, he called for an increase in CDC funding for the study of gun violence.

 Social issues

-On social issues, Sanders has long taken liberal stances.
+On social issues, Sanders has long taken progressive stances.
 He considers himself a feminist, is pro-choice on abortion, and opposes defunding Planned Parenthood.
 He has long advocated for LGBT rights; in 2009, he supported legalizing same-sex marriage in Vermont.
 Sanders has denounced institutional racism and called for criminal justice reform to reduce the number of people in prison, advocates a crackdown on police brutality, and supports abolishing private, for-profit prisons and the death penalty.
 He supports Black Lives Matter.
 He also supports legalizing marijuana at the federal level.
 He has advocated for greater democratic participation by citizens, campaign finance reform, and a constitutional amendment or judicial decision that would overturn Citizens United v.
 FEC.

-Trump administration
+First Trump administration

 Sanders criticized President Trump for appointing multiple billionaires to his cabinet.
 He criticized Trump's rolling back President Obama's Clean Power Plan, noting the scientifically reported effect on climate change of human activity and citing Trump's calling those reports a hoax.
 He called for caution on the Syrian Civil War, saying, "It's easier to get into a war than out of one."
 In 2017, he promised to defeat "Trump and Trumpism and the Republican right-wing ideology".

 Sanders gave an online reply to Trump's January 2018 State of the Union address in which he called Trump "compulsively dishonest" and criticized him for initiating "a looming immigration crisis" by ending the Deferred Action for Childhood Arrivals program.
 He voiced concern about Trump's failure to mention the finding that Russia had interfered in the 2016 election and "will likely interfere in the 2018 midterms we will be holding ...
-Unless you have a very special relationship with Mr. Putin."
+Unless you have a very special relationship with Mr. Putin".